Continue reading on DataGuidance with:

 Within this new power, SERNAC has issued two interpretative circulars related with data privacy:

-As previously mentioned, in 2017 the Bill was introduced to National Congress, which aims to modify the Law and create a data privacy agency.
+As previously mentioned, in 2017 the Bill was introduced to National Congress, which aims to modify the Law and create the Agency for the Protection of Personal Data.
 The relevant aspects of the Bill are:

-• Compliance: The Bill considers infringement prevention models as mitigating factors in case of infringements.
+- Compliance: The Bill considers voluntary infringement prevention models as mitigating factors in case of infringements.

-• Data subject rights: Access, rectification, cancellation, objection, objection to automated decisions, and portability rights.
+- Data subject rights: Access, rectification, suppression, objection, objection to automated decisions, blocking of data, and portability rights.

-• Controller's obligations: These include proving a legal basis for data processing, implement adequate technical and organizational security information measures, data breach notifications, confidentiality, and duty of information.
+- Controller's obligations: These include proving a legal basis for data processing, implementing adequate technical and organizational security information measures, data breach notifications, confidentiality, and duty of information.

 1.2.
 Guidelines